-When redeveloping existing buildings, the installation of some permanent or temporary floodproofing and resilience measures could protect against both surface water and sewer flooding.
-Nonreturn valves prevent water entering the property from drains and sewers.
+When redeveloping existing buildings, the installation of some permanent or temporary flood-proofing and resilience measures could protect against both surface water and sewer flooding.
+Non-return valves prevent water entering the property from drains and sewers.
 Non-return valves can be installed within gravity sewers or drains within a property's private sewer upstream of the public sewerage system.
 These need to be carefully installed and be regularly maintained.
 Consideration must also be given to attenuation and flow ensuring that flows during the 1 in 100 annual probability plus climate change storm event are retained within the site if any flap valves shut.
 This must be demonstrated with suitable modelling techniques.

-7.5 Water Framework Directive, river restoration and enhancement
+7.5 River restoration and enhancement

 All new development close to watercourses should consider the opportunity presented to improve and enhance the river environment.
-For instance, as a minimum, developers should aim to set back development 10m from the river, providing a buffer strip to 'make space for water' and allow additional capacity to accommodate climate change.
+For instance, as a minimum, developers should aim to set back development at least 10m from the river, providing a buffer strip to 'make space for water' allowing additional capacity to accommodate climate change as well as accounting for natural processes such as erosion43.
 The 10m buffer should not contain any built environment including roads, lighting and fencing.
+Furthermore, it is stated within the South Oxfordshire Local Plan 2034 that any development within 20m of the river must have a construction management plan, agreed with the council, which shows the watercourse is protected from damage, disturbance and pollution (to a satisfactory level).